Esri/arcgis-maps-sdk-samples-qt/ArcGISRuntimeSDKQt_CppSamples/DisplayInformation/CustomDictionaryStyle/README.md

 ## Additional information

-To learn more about how styles in dictionary renderers work, visit [Display symbols from a style with a dictionary renderer](https://developers.arcgis.com/qt/latest/qml/guide/display-military-symbols-with-a-dictionary-renderer.htm).
 For information about creating your own custom dictionary style, see the open source [dictionary-renderer-toolkit](https://esriurl.com/DictionaryToolkit).

 ## Tags